alexboia/WP-Trip-Summary/help/src/en_US/index.md

 ## Licensing Terms {#dg-licensing-terms}

 <div class="abp01-help-section" markdown="1">
-This plug-in is distributed under the terms of the [BSD New License](https://opensource.org/licenses/BSD-3-Clause).
+This plug-in is distribute under the terms of the [BSD New License](https://opensource.org/licenses/BSD-3-Clause).
 What this means:

 - that you may use it free of charge and without any kind of royalty;
 - that you may distribute free of charge;